 2011 Gold Sovereign

 Gold Sovereigns are maybe the most famous of all gold coins and much sought after by both coin collectors and Bullion investors.
-Sovereigns have a long history dating back to 1603 but the modern gold Sovereign has been minted since 1817 and then in Britain 1817-1917, 1925 and 1957 onwards.
+Sovereigns have a long history dating back to 1603 but the modern gold Sovereign has been minted in Britain since 1817, and again from 1817-1917, 1925, 1957–59, 1962–68, 1974, 1976, 1978–82 and 2000 to date.
+Modern gold bullion Sovereign production was paused after 1982 up until the year 2000, although Proof versions were still issued.
 The Sovereign disappeared from circulation during the First World War and did not return after the war, although colonial Mints continued to produce the Sovereign until 1932.

 The gold Sovereign is associated with national pride, prestige and exceptional minting quality.
-The Monarch's head is almost always depicted on the Obverse of the Sovereign and the 2011 gold bullion Sovereign coin hosts a portrait of Elizabeth II.
-HM Queen Elizabeth II is the current and longest reigning monarch ever.
+The 2011 gold bullion Sovereign coin hosts a portrait of Elizabeth II.
+HM Queen Elizabeth II is the current and longest reigning British monarch ever.
 Born on 21 April 1926 to King George VI and Elizabeth Bowes-Lyon, she became Queen in 1952 and her Coronation was on 2 June 1953.

 The first of the modern Sovereign coins carried the head of King George III and the 'St George and the Dragon' design by Benedetto Pistrucci, an Italian engraver who became Chief Medallist at The Royal Mint.